Part IV

 The Druí believed air carried consciousness, anam, the breath-soul.

-When mist settles on skin, when wind moves through eucalyptus, when breath slows, we are witnessing reciprocity in motion.
+When facial mist settles on skin, when wind moves through eucalyptus leaves, when breath slows, reciprocity occurs.

 Elemental Ethics